kwannoel/uKanren/slides.md

 % MicroKanren

+## MicroKanren
+Parsing & Implementation

+by Noel, E-liang and Mayank

-## The original keynote
+## Based on The original keynote

 [William E Byrd - Relational Interpreters, Program Synthesis, Barliman](https://www.youtube.com/watch?v=RVDCRlW1f1Y)

-## Takeaways
+## Intro

 - Declarative programming

-  - Talk about the properties of our programs
+  - Only talk about the properties of our programs

   - We get the exact properties we ask for